davidfekke/fek.io/src/blog/2021-09-01/how-to-add-unit-testing-to-express-using-jest.md

 });
 ```

-It is a good practice to break the handler code into it's own function, and then use that handler in the route.
+It is a good practice to break the handler code into its own function, and then use that handler in the route.

 ```javascript
 function userReportHandler(req, res) {